-Anyone who has traveled outside the United States within the last 14 days, or has been in contact with someone known to have COVID-19, is at risk for infection.
+The risk of getting COVID-19 is evolving daily and varies between and within communities.
+Anyone who has been in contact with someone known to have COVID-19, is at risk for infection.
 Like other infectious respiratory diseases, the elderly, immune-compromised, or individuals with other chronic health conditions can be at higher risk for more severe illness.

 What should I do if I think I am experiencing symptoms of COVID-19?

 If you are experiencing symptoms of COVID-19 limit your interactions with others as much as possible.
 Stay home from work if you’re not feeling well.
 Then, call your provider’s office.
 Medical staff will answer your questions and address your concerns.
 Premier will also be offering patients the option to schedule a Telemedicine appointment.

 What is Premier Medical Group doing to ensure a healthy and safe environment for patients and staff during the outbreak of COVID-19?